Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Mendocino

-Start your West Coast road trip through California’s cutest small towns in Solvang.
-Solvang is known as ‘a little slice of Denmark in Southern California’.
-It is super charming with Danish architecture, restaurants, and more.
-From there, head north for the rest of the small towns on this road trip.
+Start your West Coast America road trip through California in the cute town of Solvang.
+It is known as a slice of Denmark in Southern California.
+Solvang is charming with Danish architecture, restaurants, and more.

 West Coast Hot Springs Road Trip